wavefrontHQ/docs/pages/doc/integrations_aws_lambda.md

 </thead>
 <tr>
 <td>AWS Lambda standard metrics</td>
+<td markdown="span">We collect AWS Lambda standard metrics for you.
+You can see these metrics in the integration's dashboard, and use them in queries and alerts.
+The [AWS Lambda integration](aws-lambda-functions.html) includes pointers to instructions for using Python, Go, or Node.js to retrieve business metrics for your Lambda function.

-<td>We collect AWS Lambda standard metrics for you.
+We collect AWS Lambda standard metrics for you.
 Some metrics are counters, others are delta counters.
 You can see these counters in the integration's dashboard, and use them in queries and alerts just like other counters.
 For example, you can wrap a <code>rate()</code> function around your delta counter if you want to for the counter to continue increasing case of counter reset.</td></tr>
 <tr>
 <td>AWS Lambda custom business metrics</td>
 <td>The AWS Lambda integration includes instructions for using Python, Go, or Node.js to retrieve business metrics for your Lambda function. </td></tr>
 <tr>
-<td>Send metrics directy to Wavefront</td>
+<td>Send metrics as delta counters directy to Wavefront</td>
 <td>If you want to send metrics directly to the Wavefront proxy or the Wavefront service, you prefix each metric with a delta character so the Wavefront service knows these metrics are part of a delta counter, as shown in the following <a href="https://github.com/wavefrontHQ/python-client/blob/master/wavefront_pyformance/wavefront_pyformance/delta.py"> sample code snippet</a>.

 <code>
   DELTA_PREFIX = u"\u2206"
-  ALT_DELTA_PREFIX = u"\u0394"</code></td></tr>
+  ALT_DELTA_PREFIX = u"\u0394"</code><br/>

+In queries, you don't have to specify the delta character.
+For example, you query <code>∆aws.lambda.wf.invocations.count</code> as <code>ts(aws.lambda.wf.invocations.count</code>.
+  </td></tr>
 </tbody>
 </table>